Kassandraeam/Piano-Keys/README.md

 # Piano-Keys
-Project from the Building Interactive JavaScript Websites Pro Course in the DOM Events with JavaScript section.
+Guided Project from the Building Interactive JavaScript Websites Pro Course in the DOM Events with JavaScript section.

 Key Concepts: